 If you think about it for a few minutes, I think it’s pretty obvious that a simple linear percentage creates much better alignment between the M&A Advisor and the Shareholders.

 The ideal alignment is probably closer to the exact opposite of the Lehman formula.
 Ideally, the M&A firm would be paid a larger percentage of the last million than the first million.
-The main reason this is not more popular is the difficulty of accurately predicting the fair value of the company at the time the transaction completes (several quarters after the engagement is signed).
+The main reason this is not more popular is the difficulty of accurately predicting the fair value of the company at the time the transaction completes often a year or more later.

 M&A Advisor Work Fees, Retainers or Up Front Fees

-Work fees are committed to by the company at the beginning of the engagement.
+The selling company commits to a work fee at the beginning of the engagement.
 Some firms will invoice monthly over the first four to twelve months.
 This initial fee can also be called a retainer, engagement fee or upfront fee.
 This covers the M&A Advisor’s direct costs during the initial stages, as well as their contribution to the preparation of the selling documents and due diligence materials.

 For larger transactions, the work fees are usually $100,000 or more.
 For boutique firms working on a $20 to 30-million exit transaction, the work fees are usually in the $50,000 to $75,000 range.
 At the lower end of the transaction spectrum the work fees don’t usually go below $50,000 because no matter how small the transaction, there is still a fixed amount of early work that has to be done.